Football NSW: Football NSW competition clubs

-League system
+Competition system

-The men's soccer pyramid in New South Wales comprises 4 levels below the A-League Men, with promotion and relegation between the top 3 levels.
-It also includes the Sydney Amateur League, which is not officially a part of the league system.
+There are four men's competition levels in NSW, with promotion and relegation between the top 3 levels.
+It includes the Sydney Amateur League, which is not formally part of the competition system.
 In total, there are 259 clubs/teams across 28 divisions in New South Wales.

-The women's soccer pyramid in New South Wales comprises 3 levels below the A-League Men, with promotion and relegation between the top 2 levels.
+The women's soccer pyramid in New South Wales comprises 3 levels, with promotion and relegation between the top 2 levels.